Rappsilber-Laboratory/xidocs/md/searchSubmit/index.md

 *Ms Tolerance* and *Ms2 Tolerance* are numeric inputs and also have a choice of units (parts per million or Daltons).

-*Missed cleavages* is a numeric input with no units.
+*Missed cleavages* is a numeric input with no units and a default value of 4.

+*Missing Mono-Isotopic Peaks* is a numeric input with no units and a default value of 2.

 *Fixed Modifications*, *Variable Modifications*, *Ions* and *Losses* are all parameters for which multiple choices can be made.
 Select as many options as the search requires using the checkboxes in each parameters' drop-down menu. *Ions* has the extra restriction that at least one of the options must be chosen.